 Published on: Jan 18, 2016 @ 15:53 Originally Published in: 2014 (old website) (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

-In 1979, the FISA legalized four wheel drive in rallying and not long afterwards a previously unknown brand would surge unto the scene: Audi.
-Ever since its introduction as a prototype in 1980, the quattro dominated the rally scenes around the world.
+In 1979, the FISA legalised four wheel drive in rallying and not long afterwards a previously unknown brand would surge unto the scene: Audi.
+Ever since its introduction as a prototype in 1980, the quattro dominated rally venues around the world.
 It sported a hefty inline 5 cylinder turbocharged engine paired with a revolutionary four wheel drive system.
 It soon became the benchmark and a rally legend was born.
 Without this car, it is safe to say that our automotive and rally history would have been much different from what we know today.
 It is more than often credited with making rear wheel drive obsolete in rallying.

 In 1981, the quattro was officially homologated in Group 4.
-However, even if the quattro had gotten major successes, most rally teams still preferred the classic rear wheel drive (RWD) layout over four wheel drive (4WD) as Audi was still struggling to get better reliability and handling performance out of their car.
+However, even if the quattro had gotten major successes, most rally teams still preferred the classic rear wheel drive (RWD) layout over four wheel drive (4WD/AWD) as Audi was still struggling to get better reliability and handling performance out of their car.
 Furthermore, Audi’s quattro system did turn out to be predominantly slower than RWD in tarmac rallies especially under dry conditions.
 This was due to the quattro’s poor weight distribution, having most of its bulk over its nose, which resulted in major understeer issues.
-The car also initially suffered from poor reliability from its transmission, center differential (which was often deleted as a quick fix but exacerbated the poor handling), and engine overheating problems.
+The car also initially suffered from poor reliability from its transmission, centre differential (which was often deleted as a quick fix but exacerbated the poor handling), and engine overheating problems.

 When Group B was introduced in 1982, as the rules allowed, the quattro was an automatic transplant from Group 4, and competed without change from the previous version.
 In January of 1983, taking advantage of the looser Group B rules, Audi re-homologated an updated version of the rally quattro (A1) (homologation # B-229).
 At a glance, the Group B version can be differentiated by its wider squared fender flares as opposed to the rounded fender flares of the Group 4 version.